Arena Park Shopping Centre: Retailers

-Fast food outlets located on the periphery of the car park include, Pizza Hut and Burger King.
+Fast food outlets located on the periphery of the car park include, Burger King.
 The Tesco petrol station is also located adjacent to these outlets.

 In 2012 A joint venture between Aviva Investors and Tesco is undertaking a 60,000 sq ft extension to the Coventry Arena Shopping Park after signing two pre-lets.
 Sports retailer Decathlon will open a 30,000 sq ft store and Next Home a 10,000 sq ft shop.